fossasia/susi_server/docs/susi_skill_development_tutorial.md

 With that file, Susi would respond on "roses are red" the answer "susi is a hack" and on the query "susi is a hack" it would respond "skynet is back".
 Try it!

 ### Tutorial Level 1: Random Answers
-Conversation rules without a deterministic behavior will create less predictable results.
+Skills without a deterministic behavior will create less predictable results.
 That can easily be defined with Skills.
-Lets consider you want a rule where different answers on "What is your favorite dish?" are "Potatoes", "Vegetables" or "Fish".
+Lets consider you want a Skill where different answers on "What is your favorite dish?" are "Potatoes", "Vegetables" or "Fish".
 Thats easy: add an empty line to the end of your test file and then:
 ```